torsday/notebook/GLOSSARY.md

 ## Zen

 Zen emphasizes rigorous meditation-practice, insight into Buddha-nature, and the personal expression of this insight in daily life, especially for the benefit of others.
 As such, it de-emphasizes mere knowledge of sutras and doctrine and favors direct understanding through zazen and interaction with an accomplished teacher.

+## Lambda

+A closure.
+More or less identical to PROCS, with a key difference: when a lambda returns, it passes control back to the calling method; when a proc returns, it does so immediately, without finishing the calling method.